spritlesoftware/our-website/content/english/ai-ml-application-development-services.md

     - "Identify the anamolies at your place"
     - "Analyse them with our intuitive dashboard"
     - "Drive your place to Operational Excellence"

 verticals1:
-  title : "We offer custom built AI and machine learning services" description : "" layout : "services" draft : false
+  title: "We offer custom built AI and machine learning services"
+  description: ""
+  layout: "services"
+  draft: false
   services:
     - name: "Object Detection And Image/Video Processing"
       icon: "fa fa-desktop"